Alireza-cman/HIERVAR/README.md

 # HIERVAR
+## A Hierarchical Feature Selection Method for Time Series Analysis

 Time series classification stands as a pivotal and intricate challenge across various domains, including finance, healthcare, and industrial systems.
 In contemporary research, there has been a notable upsurge in exploring feature extraction through random sampling.
 Unlike deep convolutional networks, these methods sidestep elaborate training procedures, yet they often necessitate generating a surplus of features to comprehensively encapsulate time series nuances.
 Consequently, some features may lack relevance to labels or exhibit multi-collinearity with others.
 In this paper, we propose a novel hierarchical feature selection method aided by ANOVA variance analysis to address this challenge.
 Through meticulous experimentation, we demonstrate that our method substantially reduces features by over 94\% while preserving accuracy-- a significant advancement in the field of time series analysis and feature selection.